Top 15 Tips To Assess Collectibles graphic

 Top 15 Tips To Assess Collectibles

-As an avid collector and Collectibles Store owner, I often meet people that want to invest in collectibles but are hesitant to do so because they don't know how to determine authenticity or monetary value.
+As an avid collector and Collectibles Store owner, I often meet people that want to invest in collectibles but are not sure which items will give them a return on their investment.

 Establishing Age Example